AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_metadata_visibility"
 >title="Metadata visibility"
->abstract="<p>Indicates which of the audience's metadata is visible to other collaborators before they connect with you or within project views.. </p> <p> **Identity count** controls whether your collaborator can view identity counts for your audiences when viewing overlap reports in the discovery tab. **Audience overlap %** controls whether collaborators are able to discover overlap percentages between their audiences and yours."
+>abstract="<p>Indicates which of the audience's metadata is visible to other collaborators before they connect with you or within project views.</p> <p> **Identity count** controls whether your collaborator can view identity counts for your audiences when viewing overlap reports in the discovery tab. **Audience overlap %** controls whether collaborators are able to discover overlap percentages between their audiences and yours."

 >[!NOTE]
 >